alsuren/alsuren.github.io/_posts/2022-07-10-cargo-quickinstall.md

 The trust model is currently:

-1. you trust the author of the crate that you asked for, and its dependencies.
+1. You trust the author of the crate that you asked for, and its dependencies.
-2. you trust me to be acting in good faith, and to have configured GitHub actions and GitHub releases correctly, and my sandboxing to be adequate.
+2. You trust me to be acting in good faith, and to have configured GitHub actions and GitHub releases correctly, and my sandboxing to be adequate.
-3. you trust GitHub not to replace everyone's released binaries with cryptomalware.
+3. You trust GitHub not to replace everyone's released binaries with cryptomalware.

-This means (assuming that you trust `cargo-quickinstall`, and that our sandboxing is solid) that by running `cargo quickinstall $CRATE`, you're not forced to trust anyone that you're not already trusting by running `cargo install $CRATE`.
+This means that (assuming that you trust `cargo-quickinstall`, and that our sandboxing is solid) by running `cargo quickinstall $CRATE`, you're not forced to trust anyone that you're not already trusting by running `cargo install $CRATE`.

 `cargo-quickinstall` does not trust the author of **any** package on crates.io.
-As soon as we have run the crate's build.rs or any proc macros, we must treat the build box as compromised.
+As soon as we have run the crate's `build.rs` or any proc macros, we must treat the build box as compromised.
 There is some gymnastics involved in achieving this, so bear with me.

 #### GitHub Actions Gymnastics